fatimahkj/EBF/README.md

 # EBF
-A Hybrid Verification Tool for Finding Software Vulnerabilities in IoT Concurent programs
+An Esemble Verification Tool for Finding Software Vulnerabilities in IoT Concurent programs

-EBF is a tool that combines CBMC "Bounded Model Checking (BMC)" and AFL "Fuzzing" techniques to verify and detect security vulnerabilities in concurrent applications and IoT Cryptographic Protocols.
+EBF is a tool that combines CBMC "Bounded Model Checking (BMC)" and AFL "Fuzzing" techniques to verify and detect security vulnerabilities in concurrent programs.
-EBF instrument the program under test using custom LLVM pass that track active threads and insert a delay function after instruction.
 ## SYSTEM REQUIREMENTS:
 1. python v3
 2. llvm clang 10